GavynBryan/QuickJapanese/README.md

 ```
 Nihongo.py "(English word/phrase)"
 ```
 Be sure to include quotation marks if there are spaces.
-The script pulls up a list of possible matches from Jisho.org and tells you only what you need to know.
+The script uses Jisho's public API.